top of page

 So…I wrote it.

-The surprising thing I figured out in writing this book, in taking this Gap Year, is that I learned to thrive not just on vacation days, but every day.
+The surprising thing I figured out in writing this book, in taking a Gap Year, is how to thrive not just on vacation days, but every day.
 Let me teach you how.

 Meet Irene